voxel51/fiftyone/docs/source/user_guide/app.rst

 Tags and tagging
 ________________

-Tagging is a first-class citizin in FiftyOne, at both the |Sample|-level and
+Tagging is a first-class citizen in FiftyOne, at both the |Sample|-level and
 |Label|-level.
 And |Dataset| and |DatasetView| methods like
 :meth:`tag_samples() <fiftyone.core.collections.SampleCollection.tag_samples>`,
-:meth:`tag_labels() <fiftyone.core.collections.SampleCollection.tag_samples>`,
+:meth:`tag_labels() <fiftyone.core.collections.SampleCollection.tag_samples>`
-always at your
-disposal in Python.
-But tagging, and filtering by tags extends to the App, as well.
+are always at your disposal in Python.
+But tagging, and filtering by tags also extends to the App.

 Tagging can be done via the Sample Grid to tag any shown labels or samples in the current view.
 Any filters in the Filters Sidebar will also be taken into account.
 In the case of labels, tagging in the App will also only apply to labels that are checked, i.e. visible.
-And when samples are selected in the grid, tagging will also be restricted the selected samples.
+And when samples are selected in the grid, tagging will also be restrscted the selected samples.

 For example, if you only want to tag labels in `predictions` field in a dataset, simply uncheck all other labels fields and click the tag icon